Mathieu0321/F21-1010/class/lect/Lect-06/Lect-06.raw.md

 ### Requirements Broken Down

 1. Prompt for a file name.
-2. Then read in a file of text.
+2. Read in a file of text.
 3. Split the file up into words.
 4. Remove any punctuation and convert each word to lower case.
 5. Count how many times each word occurs.